dalgard/meteor-viewmodel/README.md

 #### Key (keyCode)

-A function on the viewmodel is run when the specific key, passed as an argument, is pressed on the element.
+A method on the viewmodel is run when the specific key, passed as an argument, is pressed on the element.
 In the example, it's the shift key.

 ```html
 <input type="text" {{bind 'key: pressed 16'}}>